Conversational AI

 5. Bland AI

-Bland AI Homepage
+Bland AI outbound voice homepage

 Pros

-• Outbound action workflows for campaign-led use cases like lead qualification, appointment confirmation, and surveys.
+• Outbound action workflows for campaign-led use cases like lead qualification, appointment confirmation, and surveys

 • Aggressive per-minute pricing for high-volume customers